Frequently Asked Questions

 The long answer is Yes, because tracks published in today's media landscape, which is extremely competitive, need to be more polished than ever.
 Tracks that are released after mixing (without being mastered) sound quiet, dull, and underwhelming.
 But "polishing" that mixed track is much more than making it louder and brighter.
 It involves selective and judicious equalization, analog love, and a mastering engineer's general understanding of how to make music transfer across systems properly.
 If you want your music to be as good as it can possibly be, you need to get your music mastered by an experienced mastering engineer.

-There's a very good article from Pitchfork that delves into the dark art of mastering music that you can read here
+There's a very good article from Pitchfork that delves into the dark art of mastering music that you can read here.

 HOW DO I PREP MY FILES FOR MASTERING?

 If you are working within a DAW like Pro Tools, Logic, Ableton, or any similar workstation, export your mix as a stereo .WAV file at the sample rate of your session and at the highest bit depth that you can.
-Make sure that you aren’t clipping the output.
-It’s generally a good practice to leave at least 3dB of headroom (the highest peaks in your track should not exceed -3.0) and that there is nothing in terms of loudness or maximization plugins on your main mixbus output.
+We prefer to work with .WAV or .AIF files at 16, 24, or 32-bit (floating point or integer) at sample rates from 44.1kHz - 768kHz.

 Refer to this checklist to make sure that your mixes are ready for mastering.